m3-julius/demomom/README.txt

 Assumptions:
 - There's no check if insertion is of the same person data (example: person's name, gender, dob and so on)
+- A person must be attached to the household mapping table.
+This is just following the assessment's request.
+  With that assumption, I don't create separate endpoints to insert a standalone person & a mapping to a house.
 - To make a couple link, first create a new member without entering the spouse (personid).
   After that, create a new second member with spouse value.
   The application will automatically detect if the person exists in the DB and in Married status.